-If you’re itching for a change of scenery but doing your best to comply with the CDC’s guidelines on how to protect yourself and others from Covid-19, making responsible choices while camping at one of Georgia’s State Parks could be in your future.
+If you’re itching for a change of scenery that’s full of fresh air and wide open spaces, and you’re not quite ready to board a plane yet, these fantastic Georgia State Parks may be in your future.
 Keep in mind that the least crowded times to visit are in the early mornings and on weekdays, and keeping at least 6 feet away from other visitors to the park is the best way to stay safe.
-Keep reading for the scoop on our favorite five spots that offer plenty of trails, outdoor recreation and campsites, too.
+Keep reading for the scoop on our favorite Georgia State Parks that offer plenty of trails, outdoor recreation and campsites, too.

 Amicalola Falls State Park & Lodge

 Located in Dawsonville, Amicalola Falls State Park & Lodge is one of two Adventure Lodges of Georgia.
 Nestled within 829-acres of North Georgia mountain wilderness, Amicalola Falls State Park & Lodge is an outdoorsman’s paradise.
 The lodge provides easy access to a challenging hike to the top of Amicalola Falls, the tallest cascading waterfall in the Southeast at 729 feet.
 Additional adventure activities include ziplines, tomahawk throwing, 3-D archery, and GPS scavenger hunts.
 Newly renovated, the lodge features an expansive outdoor veranda with panoramic views of the mountains, a firepit and rocking chairs to bask in the view.
 Cabins and campsites are also available.